abegong/did_you_miss_me/design_notes.md

     DataManipulators are subclassed from pydantic's BaseModel, so you can use convenience methods like `.dict()` and `.json()` to inspect them.

     Plans are designed to be serializable.
 You can convert a Plan to a dictionary using the .to_dict() method, and you can convert a dictionary to a Plan using the .from_dict() method.

-    Abstract class for plans.

-    There are two types of plans: generator plans and missingness plans.
-    Generator plans are used to generate data, and missingness plans are used to add missingness ("missify") data.